History of wood carving: Renaissance period (16th–17th centuries)

 In France this flat and simple treatment was to a certain extent used.
 Doors were most suitably adorned in this way, and the split baluster so characteristic of Jacobean work is often to be met with.
 There are some very good cabinets in the museum at Lyngby, Denmark, illustrating these two methods of treatment in combination.
 But the Swiss and Austrians elaborated this style, greatly improving the effect by the addition of color.
 However, the best Continental designs adopted the typical acanthus foliage of Italy, while still retaining a certain amount of Gothic feeling in the strength of the lines and the cut of the detail.
 Panelling often long and narrow was commonly used for all sorts of domestic purposes, a feature being a medallion in the center with a simple arrangement of vase, dolphins, dragons, or birds and foliage filling in the spaces above and below.

-The cabinets of the Netherlands and Belgium are excellent models of design.
-These pieces of furniture were usually arranged in two storeys with a fine moulded and carved cornice, mid division and plinth.
+The cabinets of the Netherlands and Belgium were usually arranged in two storeys with a fine moulded and carved cornice, mid division and plinth.
 The pilasters at the sides, and small raised panels carved only on the projecting part, would compose a very harmonious whole.
 A proportion of the French cabinets are decorated with caryatids not carved in the best taste, and, like other French woodwork of this period, are sometimes overloaded with sculpture.
 The doors of St Maclou, Rouen, fine as they are, would hardly to-day be held up as models for imitation.
 A noteworthy set of doors belong to the Oudenaarde Town Hall.
 The central door contains twelve and that on either side eight panels, each of which is carved with Renaissance foliage surrounding an unobtrusive figure.
 In the Palais de Justice we see that great scheme of decoration which takes up the whole of the fireplace end of the hall.
 Five large figures carved in the round are surrounded by small ones and with foliage and coats of arms.